Full Motion Animal Chiropractic provided by Dr. Imke Schaible at your home or barn is essential for all your furry friends.

 A chiropractic adjustment is a very safe, controlled and quick yet gentle force applied to areas of joint restriction (subluxation) to restore: full and normal biomechanics, release muscle tension and imbalances, relieve pain and restore proper nerve function.

-Book an appointment today through Full Motion Animal Chiropractic!
+Book an appointment today at your home or barn through Full Motion Animal Chiropractic!

 An initial consultation will include: thorough health history, gait analysis, static/motion palpation of muscles and joints in the spine and extremities, range of motion testing and neurological evaluation.
 Occasionally a referral for an X-ray examination or further testing via the regular veterinarian may be advised to help rule out more serious problems.